ForEvolve/ForEvolve.Testing/README.md

 dotnet add package ForEvolve.Testing.AspNetCore
 ```

-### Prerelease MyGet
+### Prerelease packages

-For the pre-release packages, use the ForEvolve [NuGet V3 feed URL](https://www.myget.org/F/forevolve/api/v3/index.json) packages source.
-See the [Table of content](https://github.com/ForEvolve/Toc) project for more info.
+For the pre-release packages, use the ForEvolve/Testing [feedz.io](https://f.feedz.io/forevolve/testing/nuget/index.json) packages source.

-### Pre-release build number

-Pre-release builds number are autoincremented.

 ## Content

-The repository is divided into multiple projects, loadable individually, and assembled as one in `ForEvolve.Testing`.
+The repository is divided into multiple projects, with `ForEvolve.Testing` that references the others.

 ### ForEvolve.Testing

-This project load all of the other projects to create a NuGet package to rule them all!
-You can load this package or any other individually.
+This project load all of the other projects to create "a NuGet package to rule them all"!

 ### ForEvolve.Testing.Core